azizjail2003/azizjail2003/README.md

 # 💫 About Me:
-I'm currently a software engineering in SUPMTI Rabat<br>I'm currently learning python for data science<br>"Programming is theoratical, but the fun is real", me
+I'm currently a software engineering in SUPMTI Rabat<br>I'm currently learning python for data science<br>"Programming is theoratical, but the fun is real"

 ## 🌐 Socials: